BAJAJ FINSERV DIRECT LIMITED

 Voluntary Delisting

-This occurs when a company decides to go private or delist from the exchange for strategic reasons, such as:
+This happens when a company chooses to remove its shares from the exchange for strategic or financial reasons, such as:

 Compulsory (Involuntary) Delisting